evanjo03/lit-conflicts/README.md

 # lit-conflicts

-The gist of the issue is, I have a package that I am upgrading to lit 2.
+The gist of the issue is, I have a package that is using lit 2.
 That package has a custom element dependency that uses lit 1.
 This legacy element also has a dependency on a package that is vending a CSS template that it is consuming as part of its styles.
 Here's the dependency structure:

 ```bash
 ───root-component